CS 341 - Principles of Programming Languages

 Course Overview

-This course surveys three programming languages/paradigms: the functional language Scheme, and multi-paradigm, dynamically-typed Python and event-driven Flutter programming.
+This course surveys three programming languages/paradigms: the functional language Scheme, and multi-paradigm, dynamically-typed Python and multi-paradigm, ownership-system Rust programming languages.
 More than a survey course, however, this course covers fundamental design decisions at the core of every programming language.
 The larger first part of the course will explore such issues in the context of the programming language Scheme.
 We will learn the techniques necessary to implement a simple Scheme interpreter in Java.
-The second part of the course will allow students to master of the basics of two popular and practical languages (Python and Flutter) while gaining an understanding of these languages in the general context of programming language design.
+The second part of the course will allow students to master of the basics of two popular and practical languages (Python and Rust) while gaining an understanding of these languages in the general context of programming language design.
 This course is analogous to linguistics course teaching the basics of three languages, where the first language is chosen to challenge the student's assumptions about languages, and the others are chosen to provide a foundation for future practice and reinforce general understanding about languages.
 As a fourth hour project, students will design, specify, and build an interpreter for their own general purpose programming language.

 Learning Objectives